ChristophHu/ChristophHu/README.md

 # Hello, I'm Christoph! 👋

-I'm the CEO of [NXT.codes](https://github.com/nxt-codes), a consultant, developer and data scientist from Berlin.
+I'm CEO of [NXT.codes](https://github.com/nxt-codes), a consultant, developer and data scientist from Berlin.
 I have rich experience in Angular, NestJS and Tailwind CSS, and I love to code and design.

 ## Actual Projects